Candidates Debate

 2.8 The US Presidential Election of 2008

-The US Presidential Election of 2008, which was held Tuesday November 4, 2008, is the 56th consecutive quadrennial US presidential election and selected the president and vice president f the US.
+The US Presidential Election of 2008, which was held Tuesday November 4,

 2.9 The Biography of the US 2008 Presidential Candidates